coopergriffin/challengeNine/README.md

 # Module 9 Challenge Carleton Software Development

+VIDEO FILE LINK --->

 ## License
 ![License](https://img.shields.io/badge/license-MIT-brightgreen)
 This application is covered under the MIT license.
+(Not true just example from using the app)

 ## Description
 CLI Application that creates professional README.md files for github repositories